Is it safe to travel to South Africa?

 Crime levels are high in South Africa, there is no denying that.
 But the statistics don't tell the full story.
 As with anywhere else in the world, crime and poverty go hand in hand.
 And the majority of crime stats come from the poorest neighbourhoods.
 In Rio, tourists are warned to avoid the favelas (slums) because of high levels of crime.
 Around the world, the poorest parts of any city are also the most dangerous parts of the city.
 Similarly, most of South Africa's terrible crime statistics come from the townships, the densely populated poor neighbourhoods, and declining downtown areas.
 Violent crime is common in the poorest regions, just like anywhere else in the world.
 And South Africa has thousands of townships, populated by millions of poor citizens.
 Quite simply, the crime statistics are so high because of the country's exceptionally high levels of poverty and unemployment.

 But does this change the situation for tourists?
-Yes it does.
+Yes, it does.
 Where the stats come from is important.
 Believe it or not, American cities like Baltimore, Chicago, St Louis, New Orleans and Detroit all have higher murder rates per capita than Johannesburg.
-Yet no tourists are warned to stay away from New Orleans.
-Cape Town has the highest homicide rate of any city in South Africa (primarily due to turf wars between gang bosses and drug lords in the townships), but from a tourist perspective it is one of the safest cities to visit.
+Yet no tourists are warned to stay away from New Orleans or Chicago.
+People understand there are certain areas that are dangerous and have a high crime rate.
+Cape Town has the highest homicide rate of any city in South Africa (primarily due to turf wars between gang bosses and drug lords in the townships), but from a tourist perspective, it is reasonably safe to visit.
 And one of the most popular and beautiful tourist cities in the world.

-Unlike Anni Dewani, most tourists are not likely to set foot in the poorest and most dangerous areas, where the rates of murder and robbery are at their highest.
+Most tourists are not likely to set foot in the poorest and most dangerous areas, where the rates of murder and robbery are at their highest.
 It's the same in any big city around the world.
+There are areas of Chicago or Paris or Barcelona that are not safe for a tourist.
 A typical visitor to South Africa will experience no crime at all during their trip.
 Crime against tourists is not common.

 It's worth repeating.
 On average, there is less than one tourist death per year as a result of crime, out of more than 15 million tourists visiting South Africa each year.
 According to this blog from data.world regarding American tourist deaths from October 2009 to June 2016, South Africa does not even feature as one of the countries where American tourists are most likely to be killed.
-Your chances of being murdered in South Africa as a tourist are virtually zero.
-And the reason is that the areas frequented by tourists are generally safe.
+Your chances of being murdered in South Africa as a tourist are miniscule.
+And the reason is that the areas frequented by tourists are generally safe, if you use common sense and take basic precautions.

 Unfortunately, tourists getting mugged or robbed is a lot more common than we would like it to be.
-This is true for any major tourist city around the world.
+This is true for many major tourist cities around the world.
 Tourists tend to carry cash and valuables around with them, and being unfamiliar with the environment or with basic safety precautions can make them easy targets for thieves.
-Not only in South Africa but all over the world.
+This is not unique to South Africa, but the number of robberies here do scare people away.

 Robberies are probably the worst aspect of South Africa's high crime rate, as far as tourists are concerned.
 News reports and social media can make South Africa sound like a very scary destination, because every once in a while we hear of tourists getting mugged in the city, or getting attacked and robbed while walking on a remote beach, or while hiking up Table Mountain.
-Such incidents always make the news, or get shared widely on social media.
+Such incidents always make the news or get shared widely on social media.
 Tourists have also been mugged or scammed while drawing cash at certain places.
-Last year, there was a spate of robberies involving a gang of robbers who followed people from the airport, pulling over tourist vehicles or rental cars by posing as police officers, before robbing them.
+A few years ago, there was a spate of robberies involving a gang of robbers who followed people from the airport, pulling over tourist vehicles or rental cars by posing as police officers, before robbing them.
 Quite often, they specifically targeted tourists known to be carrying large sums of cash or valuables.
-The worst incident was when a tourist bus full of Dutch tourists was pulled over by these fake cops and robbed.
+One highly publicized incident in 2017 involved a tourist bus full of Dutch tourists being pulled over by these fake cops and robbed.
 This terrible event made world headlines and sparked the formation of a special task team to find the perpetrators and end this spate of robberies.
 Nobody was killed in this incident, but there is no doubt that it did huge damage to South Africa's reputation abroad as a tourist destination.
-Fortunately these incidents have sharply declined this year, following the arrest of one specific gang who were involved in such robberies.
+Fortunately, these incidents have sharply declined the last couple of years, following the arrest of one specific gang who were involved in such robberies.

 Such things can happen, but once again, perspective is important.
 You will read about the tourists who were robbed, but you won't read about the fifteen million others who visited South Africa without incident.
 Hiking in certain areas is dangerous.
 Walking around alone or after dark can also be dangerous.
 By following some basic safety precautions, you can greatly reduce the risk of becoming a victim of crime in South Africa.